ademirson1g/MovieTvShowApiWebsite/README.md

                          npm install react-scripts

+After that you write this command to start the website :

+                        npm start

   This website was created using React , Typescript , Context, Routes , Hooks.
   It is about searching for Movies and TV Shows.